How can we help?

 Introduction of the Northern Ireland Protocol Bill

-A Northern Ireland Protocol Bill has been introduced to Parliament (13 June 2022) that the Government says intends to ‘restore the balance inherent in the objectives of the Protocol – avoiding a hard border, protecting the integrity of the UK and safeguarding the EU Single Market’.
+A Northern Ireland Protocol Bill was introduced to Parliament (13 June 2022) which the Government says intended to ‘restore the balance inherent in the objectives of the Protocol – avoiding a hard border, protecting the integrity of the UK and safeguarding the EU Single Market’.
 This will now go through the parliamentary consultation process.

 The Bill covers veterinary medicines under the ‘manufactured goods, medicines and agri-foods’ references within the regulation of goods section (clauses 7-11).
 The VMD say the Bill will provide the powers to disapply elements of EU law under the Protocol, for example those relating to EU rules on veterinary medicines.
 The Bill also provides the power for Ministers to make new law in connection with the Protocol, which could be used to create a UK-wide veterinary regime.
 This, VMD say, would remove regulatory barriers and supply challenges that will arise should the grace period end at the end of this year.